olaf-c/BrusselatorSimulator/docs/ComponentSpecification.md

+# Component Specification

-# Software components.
+## Software components.

-Core Modules
+Core Dependencies
 - For calculations: numpy
 - For animation: matplotlib.pyplot
 - To create a GUI: tkinter
 - To manage file structure: import os

-The program is divided into four components:
+Components:
 - display GUI
+   - Requires default values
+   - outputs starting animation values
 - display animation
+   - Requires animation values across a time series
 - calculate animation values
-- edit starting animation values
+   - Requires starting animation values
+   - outputs animation values across a time series

 # Interactions
-The information flows from the GUI to the calculations to the animation to the display.
+The information flows from the GUI to the calculations to the animation.

 # Preliminary plan.
 A list of tasks in priority order.
 <ol>